 Step 2: Starve The Weeds Of Negativity.

 I repeat, you must ‘starve weeds’ or otherwise they will just keep growing.
 So, over the next 30 days, see what happens when you start ignoring those weeds.
 It’s going to be hard, not to mention annoying, but you have to show them that this negative behavior is not worthy of your attention.
-In order to prepare them for the real world, which will not invest in these negative, annoying and unproductive moments, reflect what the healthy world will do: walk away.
+To prepare them for the real world, which will not invest in these negative, annoying, and unproductive moments, reflect what the healthy world will do: walk away.

 In next week’s article, I will cover what to do when your children follow you, pester you and simply ‘appear’ to get stronger when you ignore their negativity.
-In steps 3 and 4, you will learn how to maintain your sanity in the midst of an escalating patch of weeds that refuse to go away.
+In steps 3 and 4, you will learn how to maintain your sanity amid an escalating patch of weeds that refuse to go away.

 And please understand: This is not easy.
-But living life with a home where weeds are thriving…that is much worse.
+But living life in a home where weeds are thriving… is much worse.
 It’s more painful over the long term, so consider getting started today.
 In 30 days…life will be better.